Equivariant Principal Bundles over the 2-Sphere: Introduction

-However, the classification of principal $G$-bundles over the 2-sphere follows from the Steenrod equivalence theorem \cite{steen}.
-The only invariant is the "Chern number" $c(\xi) \in [S^2,BG]= \pi_2(BG)=\pi_1(G).$ This paper is devoted to proving the following theorem.
+Compute homotopy classes of maps into space $B(\Gamma, G)$, then the following sequence is a exact sequence of abelian groups arising from homotopy classes of maps into space $B(\Gamma, G)$ since $B(\Gamma, G)$=$Y= \Omega Z$ is a loop space \cite{cost}.
+Besides, principal $G$-bundles over the 2-sphere are determined by the Steenrod equivalence theorem \cite[Th.
+18.5]{steen}.
+The only invariant is the "Chern class" $c(\xi) \in [S^2,BG]= \pi_2(BG)=\pi_1(G).$ This paper is devoted to proving the following theorem.